An Afternoon with Judge B. Waldo: A Visionary Conservationist & Explorer

 Trip Report:

-Volunteer Leader: Mark Hougardy | Group: Eugene-based Hiking Club (met ONDA on site) | Dates: May 22, 2017 | Participants: 6 | Type: Weekend Camping & Restoration Work
+Volunteer Leader: Mark Hougardy | Group: Eugene-based Hiking Club collaborating with the Oregon Natural Desert Association (ONDA) | Dates: May 22, 2017 | Participants: 6 | Type: Weekend Camping & Restoration Work

 The Whychus-Deschutes proposed Wilderness is a rugged and beautiful landscape in central Oregon.
 Driving here requires a vehicle with high clearance and some sturdy hiking shoes for the remaining distance.
 It is a place of weathered cliffs, cold streams, and rocky canyons.
 If you have observant eyes you might even see bald eagles flying overhead.
 A prominent landmark is Alder Springs.
-The mainspring appears to spontaneously gush from the dry ground at an impressive 60 gallons per second.
+The mainspring spontaneously gushs from the dry ground at an impressive 60 gallons per second.
 These cool waters flow a short distance into the picturesque Whychus Creek and a few miles further it joins the turbulent water of the Middle Deschutes River.
 These unique waterways provide spawning habitat for salmon, steelhead, and are central to all life in the area.
 This wilderness is prominent in fueling the region’s robust outdoor recreation opportunities, tourism industry, and a high quality of life.
 The Whychus-Deschutes landscape is an asset, yet it lacks permanent protection.

 The first evening allowed for some hiking and enjoying the local sights.
 The ridge above the campground offered wonderful views of basalt columns.
 The columns were between 80 and 100 feet in height.

-First, a shout out to ONDA.
+First, a shout-out to ONDA.
 Learn more about ONDA’s great work and how you can help at onda.org

 Here are some photos of our restoration weekend:

-The next morning we drove to the Alder Springs Trailhead and gathered our gear.
+The next morning, we drove to the Alder Springs Trailhead and gathered our gear.

 Volunteers jumped to it keeping the trail open.

 This water bar (a small dike that prevents erosion on trails) had filled in and was no longer functioning.
 Our team rebuilt this and a good many others that day.
-The green in the background is courtesy of Alder Springs that flows at the base of the canyon.
+The green in the background is courtesy of Alder Springs which flows at the base of the canyon.

 Our host, Gena from ONDA, is crossing Whychus Creek.